cfw-guide/ios.cfw.guide/docs/en_US/updating/futurerestore-help.md

 ## SEP Firmware is not being signed

 This problem occurs when the user tries to manually specify SEP from the *target* version, instead of from the *latest* available version.
-To fix this problem, either choose the `latest-sep` argument or manually specify a SEP from the latest available iOS version
+To fix this problem, either choose the `latest-sep` argument or use the `custom-latest` or `custom-latest-buildid` with the `custom-latest-beta` argument with a compatible version provided based on the [SEP/BB Compatibility Chart](https://docs.google.com/spreadsheets/d/1Mb1UNm6g3yvdQD67M413GYSaJ4uoNhLgpkc7YKi3LBs/edit#gid=0) (you can use [https://appledb.dev](appledb) to find the buildid for a version).

 ## Could not connect to device in recovery mode / Failed to place device in recovery mode